FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 - **Menu** - When first running the game, the user will be met with a menu that can be navigated with the left and right arrows keys.
 It has the option to start a new game or to exit.
 - **2 Player Game** - The game is will show a standard 8 by 8 square board, with 8 pawns, 2 rooks, 2 knights, 2 bishops, 1 queen and 1 king on either side, where 2 players take alternating turns moving their pieces.
 - **Piece Movement** - The pieces of the game, when selected will be able to be moved to a correct, legal position based on the rules of the game (Ex: knight will only be able to move in an L shape, the bishop will only be able to move diagonally).
-- **Piece capturing** - When a Piece is moved to square occupied by an enemy piece, it will capture it.
+- **Piece capturing** - When a Piece is moved to a square occupied by an enemy piece, it will capture it.
 The enemy piece will be removed from the board and the other piece will take its square.
 - **Cursor** - In each turn, the player will be able to select the desired piece, with the arrow keys, and then select a legal square for the piece to move into.

 ## Planned Features